What to Use Instead of Focus Friend

 The honest summary is that there is no single best focus pet.
 There is the one that matches what actually motivates you.

-Match the reward to your wiring.
+Start with what actually moves you.
 If a calm companion keeps you steady, the bean or the bird is plenty.
 If you need stakes and a creature that depends on you staying in the app, a dog you feed earns its keep.
 If a real world payoff is what finally makes focus feel worth it, the charity angle is your tiebreaker.

 Frequently Asked Questions